 Want to know more?
 Learn about your dedicated nurses with the pros and cons below!

 While most students have to study for at least 4 years to earn a degree that can be useful in their field, registered nurses need only 2 years to complete their degree and start caring for patients.
-They can work as a fully certified nurse while they continue toward a BSN or further degrees.
+They can work as a fully certified nurse while they continue toward a BSN (Bachelor’s of Science in Nursing) or further degrees, even online.

 Nursing is a very secure field to join because you can count on those skills being needed to treat people getting hurt, coming down with illnesses, and–at the end of it all–aging.
 Nurses have less worry moving around because pretty much anywhere they go, their medical skills will be needed.

 That being said, their skills are in such high demand because of the responsibility that comes with them.
 Nurses are entrusted to use specialized medications, tools, and medical knowledge that require a quick mind at all times, making the nursing profession less appealing to those who want to sit back and take it easy.

 What better way to spend your work days than in your pajamas?
 As a nurse, you get to wear scrubs every day, which are basically the same thing.
 No matter what dicey situations you’ll get into, at least you’ll be comfortable and still look the part.

 The downside is, wearing scrubs every day in the same colors and with the same logos, you might start to wish for something less boring.
 While they can’t change their uniforms, they use this motivation to have some fun nights out where they get dressed up.

 Nurses have the skills to work in many different medical settings and, within those disciplines, there is still plenty of variety in the work they get to do.
 But whether they are providing critical care for pediatric patients at Primary Children’s Hospital or IV therapy with OneSource Home Health and Hospice, there’s one thing they can’t get away from: charting.